electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

 ![Job-time-by-type for the gradle gradle build](https://github.com/electriccommunity/electricaccelerator/blob/master/GradleAnnotationGenerator/screenshots/20131120_gradle_JobTimeByType.png?raw=true "Job-time-by-type for the gradle gradle build")

 ##### Job Dependency Visualization:
-ElectricInsight can visually highlight all dependent and waiting jobs from any given job, as well as interactive traversal through the dependency tree.
+ElectricInsight can visually highlight all dependent and waiting jobs from any given job, and allow for interactive traversal through the dependency/execution graph.
 Red emphasis in below screenshot indicates all waiting jobs from the "Graph Populated" job.
 ![Job dependency visualization for the gradle gradle build](https://github.com/electriccommunity/electricaccelerator/blob/master/GradleAnnotationGenerator/screenshots/20131120_gradle_JobDependencyVisualization.png?raw=true "Job dependency visualization for the gradle gradle build")

 ##### Longest Serial Chain: